alexiom/alexiom.github.io/_pages/about.md

 redirect_from: /personal/
 ---

 My name is Alex Marsh, and I am a doctoral candidate in economics at the University of North Carolina - Chapel Hill.
-I was on the 2024-2025 economics job market and will be joining Bates White Economic Consulting in the antitrust practice.
+I was on the 2024-2025 economics job market and will be joining Bates White Economic Consulting in the Antitrust and Competition Practice.

 <center> <a href="https://alexmarsh.io/files/AlexMarshJMP.pdf" class="btn btn--primary btn--large">Job Market Paper</a> &nbsp; &nbsp; &nbsp; <a href="https://alexmarsh.io/cv/" class="btn btn--primary btn--large">CV</a></center>